projectpotos/projectpotos.github.io/docs/guide/specs-repo/structure.md

 This is a mandatory file for all Potos clients, as this file defines what role should be executed at which point in time.
 It is basically just a [ansible-galaxy](https://galaxy.ansible.com/) requirements file getting templated specifically for this playbook run.
+Although we extended it a little bit, to support more options for git via ssh, see [here](#ssh-deploy-key).

 As an example
 ```yaml